Chart Color Schemes

 The level of cultural diversity witnessed in Coomera was found to be above average when compared nationally for a number of language and cultural background related metrics

-Coomera had a higher cultural diversity than most local markets, with 14.7% speaking a language other than English at home and 31.8% born overseas.
-Christianity was the predominant religion in Coomera, comprising 42.8%.
-Judaism showed an overrepresentation of 0.1%, compared to 0.1% regionally.
+Coomera's population showed higher cultural diversity than most local markets, with 14.7% speaking a language other than English at home and 31.8% born overseas.
+Christianity was the predominant religion in Coomera, accounting for 42.8%.
+Judaism had an overrepresentation of 0.1%, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity